 ACUTE CARE NURSE ASSISTANT

 430 hours.
 Complete in 16-22 weeks.

 Mandatory orientation is required prior to enrollment.

 Visit sdcce.edu/job-training/health-career-training/ orientation to sign up for an orientation.

 Examples of jobs you may be qualified for after completion of this program:

 Acute Care Nurse Assistant

+\$33,000-48,000/yr.
-HLTH 605 Nursing Assistant Training HLTH 607 Acute Care Nurse Assistant

-Acute Care Nurse Assistant

-(HLTH 607) Advisory: Current California Certified Nurse Assistant certificate.
+Requires completion of two courses: HLTH 605 Nursing Assistant Training HLTH 607 Acute Care Nurse Assistant Acute Care Nurse Assistant (HLTH 607) Advisory: Current California Certified Nurse Assistant certificate.
 Prepares the Certified Nurse Assistant to perform basic nursing care in an acute care hospital setting under the supervision of a Licensed Registered or Vocational nurse.
 Class consists of theory and hands-on practice.
 Areas covered are medical and surgical patient care, oncology, orthopedics, obstetrics, and maternal-child care.
 Infection control, anatomy and physiology, medical terminology, psychosocial needs, and communication and reporting methods are integrated throughout the course.
-Advisory: Successful completion of HLTH 605 and HLTH 607.
+Advisory: Successful completion of HLTH 605.
+Classes are free.

 BEHAVIORAL HEALTH AIDE

 400 hours.
 Complete in 16-20 weeks.
 Mandatory orientation is required prior to enrollment.
 Visit sdcce.edu/job-training/health-career-training/ orientation to sign up for an orientation.

 Examples of jobs you may be qualified for after completion of this program:

 Behavioral Health Aide

+\$30,000-36,000/yr.
-HLTH 605 Nursing Assistant Training HLTH 611 Behavioral Health Nurse Assistant

-Behavioral Health Aide

-(HLTH 611) Provides Certified Nurse Assistants (CNAs) and Personal Care Assistants/Caregivers to assist adults, adolescents and pediatric patients with social, personal, behavioral and mental health issues while providing nursing care and physical safety.
+Requires completion of two courses: HLTH 605 Nursing Assistant Training HLTH 611 Behavioral Health Nurse Assistant Behavioral Health Aide (HLTH 611) Provides Certified Nurse Assistants (CNAs) and Personal Care Assistants/Caregivers to assist adults, adolescents and pediatric patients with social, personal, behavioral and mental health issues while providing nursing care and physical safety.
 Can serve as a second step toward more specialized training for CNAs and other healthcare professionals after completing course.
-Advisory: Successful completion of HLTH 605 and HLTH 611.
+Advisory: Successful completion of HLTH 605.
+Classes are free.

-HEALTH UNIT COORDINATOR
+Questions: Call 619-388-1910 or email SDCECesarChavez@ sdccd.edu HEALTH UNIT COORDINATOR

+275 hours

 Mandatory orientation is required prior to enrollment.
 Visit sdcce.edu/job-training/health-career-training/ orientation to sign up for an orientation.

 Examples of jobs you may be qualified for after completion of this program:

 Unit Clerk

 \$34,000-\$50,000/yr

-(HLTH 612) Medical Terminology (HLTH 613) Health Unit Coordinator
+Requires completion of two courses: (HLTH 612) Medical Terminology (HLTH 613) Health Unit Coordinator

 Medical Terminology

 (HLTH 612) This course provides instruction in the definition and pronunciation of basic medical terms and vocabulary used in the health care industry.
 Medical terminology will be taught using an anatomy and systems approach and will include the use of prefixes and suffixes.
 Students will learn terminology related to diseases, laboratory tests, imaging, surgical and treatment procedures, and basic terms related to specialized areas of medicine.

 Health Unit Coordinator Basics

 (HLTH 613) The course provides instruction on the responsibilities for the coordination of non-clinical activities related to patient care and the department (unit).
 Areas covered are ethical issues, patient medical records, medical transcription and processing orders.
 Students will also learn how to professionally communicate in the healthcare environment with professionals, visitors, families and business partners.

+Classes are free.